betsystevens/tiles/README.md

 # tiles
-Snippet to animate blocks in a grid using CSS and JavaScript
+Snippet to animate blocks

 CSS Grid to layout blocks

-CSS and JavaScript to rotate and shrink blocks then return blocks to their initial state
+CSS and JavaScript to rotate and shrink blocks then rotate blocks to their initial state